Multiplicity dependence of $\sigma_{\psi(2S)}/\sigma_{J/\psi}$ in $pp$ collisions at $\sqrt{s}=13$ TeV: Introduction

-This study uses $pp$ collision data collected in 2016 by the LHCb detector at a center-of-mass energy of 13 TeV, corresponding to a luminosity of 658$\pm$13 pb$^{-1}$, to measure and compare the production cross-sections of prompt and non-prompt (from $b-$hadron decay) \psitwos and \jpsi mesons.
+This study uses $pp$ collision data at a center-of-mass energy of 13~TeV collected by the LHCb detector in 2016, corresponding to a luminosity of $658\pm13$~pb$^{-1}$, to measure and compare the production cross-sections of prompt and non-prompt (from $b-$hadron decay) \psitwos and \jpsi mesons.
 The subsequent determination of cross-section ratios across different multiplicity regions help to understand the relation between charmonium production, QGP and the co-mover effect.

 To distinguish between the influence of the co-mover effect on the production and that of QGP, several types of multiplicity variables are needed.
 In this analysis, the \psitwos-to-\jpsi cross-section ratio is measured as a function of local multiplicity, which is the multiplicity close to PV, as well as forward (backward) multiplicity, which is measured in same (opposite) rapidity range over which the charmonia production is measured.
 The usage of backward multiplicity allows the co-mover effect to be removed so that the existence of QGP can be tested.